j3j5/atunombre-data-parser/readme.md

 Little Laravel app to import/export the data for [atunombre 2.0](http://atunombre.uy) project.

+The repo comes with a preloaded SQLite DB which you can use out of the box, if you want to import this to your own DB, do as follow.
+Otherwise you can skip to the export step.

+## Import
 First, import the data.
 From the project root run:
 ```
 $ php artisan parser:import --data-type=titulo resources/data/titulos_vias.csv